/

 The day I played Augusta National

-So, I looked back down at the piece of paper again which had my name on it.
-Just above my name read the date and beside that was the famous logo of Augusta National Golf Club, where I was working for the BBC.
-But it was what was written below my name that had shocked me into silence.
+I looked back down at the piece of paper again: it had my name on it, the date and the iconic logo of Augusta National Golf Club.
+But it was what was written below that I was struggling to grasp: “Arrival Time: 9.40am.
+Tee Time: 10.40am.
+Please present this card at the Main Gate to gain entrance to the Club grounds.”

-There it was, staring back at me: an invitation to play Augusta National the following day.
-The man who had presented me with the envelope was standing there, arm outstretched.
-“Congratulations, you’re playing the course tomorrow.”
+There it was in black and white: an invitation to play Augusta National Golf Club.
+The man who’d presented it to me was still standing there, arm outstretched.
+“Congratulations, you’re playing Augusta National tomorrow.”
 I shook his hand, but still no words.

 Jamie Gavin stands in Founders Circle at Augusta National Golf Club